Chris-Congleton/Chris-Congleton/README.md

 - 👋 Hi, I’m @Chris-Congleton
-- 👀 I’m currently studying Computer Science with a specialisation in Data Science!

 <!---
 Chris-Congleton/Chris-Congleton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.